Petite Syrah: A Guide to Understanding this Bold and Intense Red Wine

 Cheese

-When it comes to cheese pairings, Gouda is an excellent choice for Petite Syrah.
+When it comes to cheese pairings, Gouda is an excellent choice for Petite Sirah.
 The cheese’s nutty and caramel flavors complement the wine’s bold fruit flavors, while its creamy texture helps to balance out the wine’s tannins.

 Herbs

-Overall, Petite Syrah is a versatile wine that pairs well with a variety of foods.
+Overall, Petite Sirah is a versatile wine that pairs well with a variety of foods.
 When serving the wine, be sure to keep the temperature in the recommended range and consider decanting older vintages to ensure the best possible flavor profile.

 Varietal and Blended Wines

-When used as a varietal, Petite Syrah wines are typically dark and inky with aromas of blackberry, blueberry, and black pepper.
+When used as a varietal, Petite Sirah wines are typically dark and inky with aromas of blackberry, blueberry, and black pepper.
 They have a full-bodied structure and high tannins, which give them a long finish and aging potential.

 Tannic and Full-Bodied Wines